Coming to Australia: Visas and Immigration

 Visas for business people

-There are a number of visa options for people seeking to conduct short business visits, establish a business in Australia, manage a new or existing business, or invest in Australia.
+There are a number of visa options for people seeking to undertake a business visit, own or manage a business in Australia, or invest in Australia.

 Visas for employer-sponsored workers